Diabetes - insulin therapy

-- Intermediate-acting or basal insulin starts working within 2 to 4 hours, peaks in 4 to 12 hours, and lasts 12 to 18 hours.
-This is taken mostly either twice a day or at bedtime.
+- Intermediate-acting insulin starts working within 2 to 4 hours, peaks in 4 to 12 hours, and lasts 12 to 18 hours.
+This is taken mostly either twice a day or once at bedtime.

 - Long-acting insulin starts to work a few hours after injection and works for about 24 hours, sometimes longer.
 It helps control glucose throughout the day.
 It is often combined with rapid- or short-acting insulin as needed.

 - Premixed or mixed insulin is a combination of 2 different types of insulin.
 It has both a basal and bolus dose to control glucose after meals and throughout the day.